mdang/ga-lessons/js-functions/README.md

 ### Exiting a Function

-We can also use the `return` statement to end function execution
+We can also use the `return` statement to end function execution.

 ```js
 var rockAndRoll = function (muted) {